swim-mer/postman-api/README.md

 - `$ pip install pyjwt`

 To access home page:
-- Run flask environment in a terminal
+- Run flask environment in a terminal and enter `$ ./app.py`
 - Make a GET request in Postman at http://0.0.0.0:8888/login
 - Copy token and create header called 'x-access-token' with token as value
 - Make a GET request in Postman at http://0.0.0.0:8888